Has Israel’s territory ever encompassed the promise in Joshua 1:4?Question: "Has Israel’s territory ever encompassed the promise in Joshua 1:4?"

 In Joshua’s time, much of the land of Canaan was brought under Israelite control.
 In the time of David and his son Solomon (approximately 1000 BC, or 400 years after Joshua), a wide area of land was under Israel’s control or influence.
 Yet the entire territory promised to Israel in Scripture, both in Joshua 1:4 and elsewhere, has yet to be fulfilled.

-In the later chapters of Joshua, much land was conquered and allotted to various tribes of Israel.
-Additional land within Israel’s territory remained in control of enemies still living there.
 After Joshua’s death, the book of Judges teaches, the Israelites turned away from God.
 As punishment, God allowed their enemies to increase in power, and Israel lost territory that God had given earlier.
 Judges 2:14 says, “In his anger against Israel the LORD gave them into the hands of raiders who plundered them.
 He sold them into the hands of their enemies all around, whom they were no longer able to resist.”

 Various judges arose during this period, and there was an ongoing battle for the control of Israel’s territory.
 Later, during the reigns of David and Solomon, Israel controlled the largest part of the Promised Land to date.
 After Solomon’s reign, the kingdom was divided into the Kingdom of Israel to the north and the Kingdom of Judah to the south.
 Both kingdoms eventually sinned to such a degree that God allowed outside nations to defeat them, and most of the Jews were exiled.